 Tasting rooms can be such a bore.
 Why not take a different track to a leisurely day of sipping?
-These locomotive journeys come with a built-in designated driver and offer you a panoramic front-row seat to the raw material that goes into a spirit.
-All aboard the boozy train excursion.
+These five liquor-fueled locomotive journeys come with a built-in designated driver and offer you a panoramic front-row seat to the raw material that goes into your favorite spirits, including bourbon, scotch, rum and tequila.

 Imagine sipping tequila and noshing on Mexican snacks while kicking back in a vintage train car watching the blue agave fields whir past.
 That’s what you’ll encounter on this excursion in Jalisco.
 Mundo Cuervo, the tourism and hospitality division of tequila brand Jose Cuervo, gives agave aficionados an experience they won’t forget.
 Guests can select from three different levels of luxury, including a rail car with an onboard bartender.
 You’ll visit La Rojeña, the oldest distillery in Latin America, in the town of Tequila.
 Guests will be immersed in Cuervo’s 250-year history and explore the town of Tequila and the nearby agave fields where the tequila-making process begins.

-Located on the island of Barbados at St. Nicholas Abbey Great House plantation and distillery is a restored Badger locomotive that had a previous life in the U.K.’s coal and steel industry.
+Located on the island of Barbados at St. Nicholas Abbey is a restored Badger locomotive that had a previous life in the U.K.’s coal and steel industry.
 Today, it gives visitors a peek into the 400-acre property that dates back 350 years and includes the Great House, a rum-tasting area, a bottling plant, a steam mill and a distillery.
-The owners’ son Simon Warren was the genesis for the project, which opened last year.
-The tour runs about an hour and visits villages, plantation fields and sugar cane fields.
+The owner’s son Simon Warren was the genesis for the project, which opened in 2018.
+The tour runs about an hour and visits villages and sugar cane fields.
 Afterward, guests have the chance to tour the Great House and taste the rums, which are a collaboration with master distiller Richard Seale of R.L.
 Seale and Barbados’ Foursquare rum distillery.